ning/atlas/src/site/pandoc/running.md

     -s, --sys, --system                     System specification file

-Atlas only needs two arguments on the command line: the path to the [environment-specification] and the path to the [system-specification].
+Atlas only needs two arguments on the command line: the path to the [environment specification](#environment-specification) and the path to the [system specification](#system-specification).
 Everything else is configured within those two files.

 # Output